sjfricke/awesome-webgl/README.md

 * [Learning WebGL](http://learningwebgl.com/blog/?page_id=1217) - Tutorials from the author of _WebGL Up and Running_.
 * [Get Started Tutorial](https://www.khronos.org/webgl/wiki/Tutorial) - Khronos' tutorial how to get up and running with WebGL.
 * [Learn WebGL](https://www.tutorialspoint.com/webgl/index.htm) - Tutorials Point set of article to get you familiar with WebGL terms.
+* [The Book of Shaders](http://thebookofshaders.com/) - Gentle step-by-step guide through the abstract and complex universe of Fragment Shaders.

 ### Videos